Soma Saito goes bold with his sound, presenting himself emotionally raw for the spine-chilling 2nd full-length album “in bloom“.

 His singing is on a slightly higher key than usual, something that is easily noticeable, especially when you compare to his performance in Petrichor, in which he was obviously tapping into his deeper vocal register to make the song sound purposely alluring.

-This time, he went the opposite direction and, even though surfer rock / pop-punk sort of demand solid mid-tones with a bit of flavor in them, it is quite interesting that Saito went this route vocally and it still worked pretty well.
+This time, he went the opposite direction and, even though surfer rock/pop-punk sort of demands solid mid-tones with a bit of flavor in them, it is quite interesting that Saito went this route vocally and it still worked pretty well.

 7 – パレット